RodeoYeeHa/behave2unitgen/README.md

 Behavior Driven Development (BDD)
 =================================

 I first heard about BDD when I started reading the book "Specification by Example".
-First I was confused when they used the term "executable specification".
+I was confused at first when they used the term "executable specification".
 How can one execute a specification?

-I most projects we have 3 different typs von Tests:
+In most projects i have seen, there are 3 different typs of tests used:
-- Unittests
+- Unit Tests
 - Integration Tests
 - Acceptance Tests

-The Unittests and Integrationtests are usually written by the developers themselfes whereas the Acceptance Tests are often executed manually in order to test the specification.
+Unit Tests and Integration Tests are usually written by the developer hinself.
+They are often far too technical and too detailed for a business specification.
+On the other hand, the Acceptance Tests are often executed manually in order to test the business specification.
+From the point of view of a developer, they are often not precise and detailed enough.

 The idea of BDD is the following:
-- Make the specification better to read for the stakeholder/customer by describing the details of a requirement in examples.
+- Make the specification better by adding examples to it
-- Make the requirements executable
+- Make the requirements executable by using the examples for Integration Tests
+- Track your Project status any time (how much of our Project is implemented so far?)
+- Make your specification testable automated

-Once you have implemented the Unittests, you can test your specification any time.
-In addition to that, when an error occurs, you can simply extend your stories und make the tests run.
+Once you have implemented the Unit Tests for your requirements, you can test then any time.

 How to use behave2unitgen
 =========================

+TODO

 Use DBUnit
 ==========
-Most of our Web-Applications rely on database-access-code that can only be testet completely with integration tests.
+Most of our web applications rely on database queries that can only be testet completely with Integration Tests.

-DBUnit is extremely useful for integration tests for it provides you some features to fill the database before your tests and to compare the data after the test with the expected values.
+DBUnit is extremely useful for Integration Tests for it provides you some features to prepare the database before your tests start and even to compare the data after the test run with the expected values automatically.

 There is a library called "spring-test-dbunit" that integrates the Spring Test Framework will DBUnit.